 Key benefits of border tiles include:

-Both ceramic and porcelain tiles are produced the same way but the difference can be attributed to the pressing and firing process which renders the porcelain tile a superior product.
-The characteristics of porcelain tiles are denser, harder wearing and less porous with a very low absorption rate of under 0.05% compared to ceramic absorption rate of 5% or less.
+Both ceramic and porcelain tiles are produced the same way, but the difference can be attributed to the pressing and firing process which renders the porcelain tile a superior product.
+Porcelain tiles are denser, harder wearing and less porous, with a very low absorption rate of under 0.05% compared to ceramic absorption rate of 5% or less.

 Porcelain tiles are generally not glazed over and colour runs right through them to be polished, honed or produced in a natural finish.
 Ceramic tiles on the other hand are almost always finished with a durable glaze which carries the colour and pattern.